Skip to main content

 Main Risks

-• • Many drivers ignore traffic lights, stop signs, speed limits
+• • Drivers routinely ignore traffic lights, stop signs, and speed limits

 • • Vehicles drive without lights at night

-• • Rural roads impassable in rainy season
+• • Rural roads may be unpaved or impassable in rainy season

 Safe Practices